aileen-byte/Team14/personal statements/Jeshmeera.md

 - When reset is asserted, it is cleared to the starting address, ensuring the program always begins from a known location.
 - Every cycle, it loads the next_PC value selected by the multiplexer—either PC + 4 for sequential execution or the branch target for conditional control-flow changes.

+### Sequential and Branch Logic

+The sequential and branch logic determines how the next instruction address is selected each cycle.

+- For normal execution, the PC+4 adder provides the next sequential address
+- The branch adder computes PC + immediate for branch instructions.

+The PCsrc control signal then selects between these two paths through a multiplexer, enabling correct conditional branching in the single-cycle processor.

 ## Pipeline Registers

 ## Hazard Unit